Skip to main content

 • Enable limited API: Allow clients to access the server with a limited API, which works for most cases requiring programmatic interaction between the CWS and other software.

-• Enable complete API: This setting is only necessary if you wish to fully control Access Server via a custom API client.
+• Enable complete API: This setting is only necessary to fully control Access Server via a custom API client.

-With these configuration options, you can determine what users see on the CWS.
-You can display all or only select, available downloads/profiles.
-For instance, if you don’t want users to download their own profiles, hide user-locked profiles.
+With these configuration options, you can determine what users see on the Client Web UI.
+You can display all options or select specific clients and profile types.
+For instance, hide user-locked profile if you don’t want users to download their own profiles.

 The Configuration: Failover Settings page allows the admin to enable and configure the built-in Access Server failover features.
-This feature is a UCARP active/passive failure feature you can enable with a simple toggle button.
+This is a UCARP active/passive failure feature that can be enabled with a simple toggle button.

 Note